DraftKings Casino Promo Code: Get Up to $2K Bonus this May 2023

 Brief History of DraftKings Casino

-DraftKings Casino offers a user-friendly platform with a wide range of games and sports betting options to ensure an unforgettable gaming experience.
+DraftKings Casino offers quality US online casino entertainment, with a user-friendly platform with a wide range of games and sports betting options.

 DraftKings Casino was launched in 2012 as a daily fantasy sports platform and quickly gained popularity among sports enthusiasts.
 Recognizing the potential for expansion, DraftKings branched out into the world of online casinos and sports betting, becoming a one-stop shop for all things gambling.
 Today, DraftKings Casino is known for its wide range of gaming options, user-friendly interface, and top-notch customer support, making it a favorite among players worldwide.